- Freebirth is when you choose to have your baby with no help from a healthcare provider.

-Freebirth is the practice of women birthing their baby without without medical or midwifery assistance.
-Generally, the baby is born at home, although some women choose to have their baby at a place or site which has special significance to them.
+Freebirth is when you choose to birth your baby without medical or midwifery assistance.
+It’s also known as an unassisted birth.
+Usually, the baby is born at home.
+Although some people choose to have their baby at a location with special significance to them.

 How is freebirth different from a usual home birth?

 For a home birth, a trained health professional is present — generally 2 midwives.

 With freebirth, only the pregnant woman is present.
 They may invite their partner or other family members to also attend.